 The small city has been a destination of pilgrimage for almost 1400 years - ever since St Augustine of Canterbury was sent from Rome to convert the Anglo Saxons in 597.
-Later, Chaucer's pilgrims headed there to venerate St Thomas à Becket, killed in Canterbury Cathedral on the orders of an angry king in 1170.
+Later, Chaucer's pilgrims, in his long poem, The Canterbury Tales, headed there to venerate St Thomas à Becket, killed in Canterbury Cathedral on the orders of an angry king in 1170.

 Use these information resources to compare travel alternatives and plan your visit.

 How to Get to Canterbury

 Southeastern Trains run direct train services:

 - every 20 minutes to half an hour from London Victoria to Canterbury East